adamsilver/fdpb/03-book-a-flight.md

 In chapter 1, we looked at how to design an inclusive form validation experience.
 But because the registration form only consisted of two simple text fields, we never looked at how to handle errors for a field consisting of multiple form controls.

-A radio button group is made up of many controls.
+A radio button group is made up of multiple controls.
 Take a look at the mark-up below.
-The fieldset contains the group fo controls, and the legend is the group's label.
-We can effectively user the same error pattern used for the registration form, by injecting the error `<span>` inside the legend.
+The fieldset contains the group of controls, and the legend is the group's label.
+We can effectively use the same error pattern by injecting the error `<span>` inside the legend.
 Not only, will sighted users see the error, but screen reader users will hear the error too.

 ```HTML
 <fieldset aria-invalid="true">